ARM-software/AVH-GetStarted/basic/README.md

   The custom `Arm-Software/VHT-AMI` action is used to
   - upload the workspace to the EC2 instance using a S3 storage bucket;
   - run the command line build;
-  - execute the test image using the VHT model
+  - execute the test image using the AVH model
   - download the output into the workspace.
 - Extract and post-process test output, including
   - conversion of the log file into XUnit format.